-The PhD program in SLHS develops outstanding independent researchers and teachers.
+The PhD program is designed to develop outstanding independent researchers and teachers.
 Program graduates have a broad base of knowledge about human communication sciences and disorders and significant in-depth preparation in their special areas of concentration within the discipline.

-SLHS has a tradition of sending students to ASHA's Minority Student Leadership Program (MSLP).
+SLHS has a tradition of engaging our students with ASHA's Minority Student Leadership Program (MSLP).